linode/docs/docs/security/visualize-server-security-with-the-elk-stack.md

     - [Apache Configuration Basics](/docs/web-servers/apache-tips-and-tricks/apache-configuration-basics)

-# Setup The ELK Stack And Integrate Wazuh OSSEC
+# Set Up The Elastic Stack and Integrate Wazuh OSSEC

-Installing the ELK Stack components can be accomplished in various ways.
-However, installation via RPM will yield the latest versions.
+Installing the Elastic Stack components can be accomplished in various ways.
+Installing with RPM is recommended, as this will yield the latest versions.

-## Update System And Install Pre-requisites
+## Update System and Install Prerequisites

 1. Update system packages.